starwolves/space/README.md

 * [Rust](https://www.rust-lang.org/)
 * [Bevy ECS dependencies](https://bevyengine.org/learn/book/getting-started/setup/#install-os-dependencies)

-### Executing Space Frontiers
+### Developing Space Frontiers

-To compile and run Space Frontiers:
+To compile Space Frontiers:

 * Select latest versioned branch from this repository and clone it.
 * In your terminal navigate to the project folder you have just obtained.